AmplifyHumans/amplifyhumans/README.md

 Developers can extend memory models, refine conflict resolution protocols, or create new workflows tailored to specific industries and organizational contexts.
 By building straightforward integrations with personal productivity tools, enterprise collaboration suites, and cloud services, Amplify Humans ensures these AI companions can seamlessly access both personal and professional data sources.

-Inspired by frameworks like Terraform, GitLab, and LangChain, this platform fosters community-driven experimentation, encouraging custom solutions that meet both mainstream and specialized demands.
+This platform fosters community-driven experimentation, encouraging custom solutions that meet both mainstream and specialized demands.

 Here the principles we are guided: